 This is not a list of all drugs or health problems that interact with this drug.

 - This drug may be used with ribavirin.
-If your child is also taking ribavirin, talk with the doctor about the risks and side effects that may happen.
+If you are also taking ribavirin, talk with the doctor about the risks and side effects that may happen.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- It is not known if this drug stops the spread of diseases like hepatitis that are passed through blood.
-Be sure needles or other things like toothbrushes or razors are not shared.
+- It is not known if this drug stops the spread of diseases like hepatitis that are passed through blood or having sex.
+Do not have any kind of sex without using a latex or polyurethane condom.
+Do not share needles or other things like toothbrushes or razors.
+Talk with your doctor.

 - Slow heartbeat and the need to get a pacemaker have happened when amiodarone was given with sofosbuvir and certain other hepatitis C drugs.
 Sometimes, this has been deadly.
 Slow heartbeat has happened up to 2 weeks after starting hepatitis C treatment.
-Your child will need to be watched closely if your child will be taking amiodarone with hepatitis C treatment.
-Follow what your child’s doctor has told you to do.
-Call your child’s doctor right away if your child has signs of slow heartbeat like chest pain, confusion, dizziness, passing out or near-passing out, memory problems, shortness of breath, tiredness, or weakness.
+You will need to be watched closely if you will be taking amiodarone with hepatitis C treatment.
+Follow what your doctor has told you to do.
+Call your doctor right away if you have signs of slow heartbeat like chest pain, confusion, dizziness, passing out or near-passing out, memory problems, shortness of breath, tiredness, or weakness.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.